VismaLietuva/simoona/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/j5y450yftsvso2je?svg=true)](https://ci.appveyor.com/project/Simoona/simoona-ks9ka) [![Join the chat at https://gitter.im/simoona-oss/community](https://badges.gitter.im/simoona-oss/community.svg)](https://gitter.im/simoona-oss/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Simoona is smart and intuitive social intranet solution made for effective communication, empowerment, acknowledgement and social networking of your company employees.
-Simoona encourages more interactions, more social activities, more fun.
-Focus on what's important and create the atmosphere of respect and acknowledgment.
+Simoona is an open source intranet solution powered by Visma.
+We created Simoona so your company could make its communication more intuitive, more efficient, more empowering, and more fun.
+In the open source version you will be able to use the core functions of Simoona.
+Want to add a feature?
+No problem, you can either get the full version from us or edit the open source version and make it the best intranet solution for your team.
+Focus on what's important and create an atmosphere of respect and acknowledgment.

 Simoona consists of two main parts: